 Hospitals, physicians, and other health professionals strive to provide safe, quality care for their patients.
 Occasionally, patients, their families or representatives may express concern or dissatisfaction with the care the patient received in a hospital setting.
 Complaints to a hospital may extend to specific physicians.
-Having confidence that they will be treated justly and the hospital will respect and follow a fair process to resolve the issue — and knowing the CMPA is available to help — can alleviate some of the anxiety associated with being the subject of a hospital complaint.
+For physicians, knowing that the hospital will respect and follow a fair process to resolve the issue — and that the CMPA is available to help — can alleviate some of the anxiety associated with being the subject of a hospital complaint.

 Case example: Inadequate communication leads to complaint

 Later the patient shares her story with friends who have similar experiences of being sent home without their concerns being adequately acknowledged.
-The friends believe their problems were abruptly dismissed.
+Her friends believe her problems were abruptly dismissed.
 The apparent lack of attention leads the patient to conclude the hospital doesn't care about its patients.
 The patient complains to the hospital, naming the emergency department doctor.
-The doctor is informed he has been named in a complaint and that an investigation will take place.
-No sanctions are imposed; however, the doctor is counselled to improve his communication skills and professionalism to avoid similar issues in future.
+The doctor is informed he has been named in a complaint and participates in the investigation as requested.
+Following the investigation, no sanctions are imposed; however, the doctor is counselled to improve his communication skills and professionalism to avoid similar issues in future.

 Handling a complaint